openmc-dev/openmc/docs/source/methods/eigenvalue.rst

 been proposed (see e.g. [Romano]_, [Ueki]_), but each of these is not without problems.

+Shannon entropy is calculated differently for the random ray solver, as described :ref:`in the random ray theory section
+<methods-shannon-entropy-random-ray>`, as the Shannon entropy does not serve as
+a diagnostic tool for convergence of the scattering source.

 ---------------------------
 Uniform Fission Site Method
 ---------------------------